jsimms/compost-instructions/README.md

 As the program downloads terminal will print out the progress.
 If any errors happen, the best way to fix them is to just google the error message.
 Someone has likely had the same issue and posted a way to fix it.

 Once the correct ruby version is installed, `cd` to the folder that will encase all of the projects.
-[This is a good article](http://mac.appstorm.net/how-to/utilities-how-to/how-to-use-terminal-the-basics/) for a quick lesson on `cd` and `ls`, two handy terminal commands).
+[This is a good article](http://mac.appstorm.net/how-to/utilities-how-to/how-to-use-terminal-the-basics/) for a quick lesson on `cd` and `ls`, two handy terminal commands.

 For example you might have one folder called “projects” that encases each individual’s project, like so: